New Mexico governor asks Biden for more wildfire help: 'I have 6,000 people evacuated. I have families who don't know what the next day looks like' - KTVZ

 ™ & © 2022 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Theresa Waldrop, Nikki Carvajal and Monique Smith contributed to this report
+CNN’s Gregory Lemos, Theresa Waldrop, Nikki Carvajal and Monique Smith contributed to this report

 Comments